Wolfgang Haas: Bishop of Chur

-Pope John Paul II appointed him coadjutor bishop of Chur–a diocese that covers several Swiss cantons and includes Zurich–on 25 March 1988, disregarding the candidates recommended by the senior clergy of Chur who traditionally propose candidates for the pope's approval.
-The Vatican had deemed those candidates unacceptable on political and theological grounds.
+Pope John Paul II appointed him coadjutor bishop of Chur–a diocese that covers several Swiss cantons and includes Zurich–on 25 March 1988, disregarding the traditional right of the canons of Chur to select their bishop from three candidates proposed by the Holy See.
 Many Catholics in Chur rejected Haas for his conservative positions and what they considered his irregular appointment.

 Haas received his episcopal consecration on 22 May 1988 from the bishop of Chur, Johannes Vonderach.
 The invitation-only ceremony was held in the cathedral but not open to the public.
 Invitees had to step over demonstrators, organized by theology students and priests, who lay on the ground in front of the entrance.
 The bishop of Basel Otto Wüst and 11 of the cathedral's 24 canons and a variety of other church officials did not attend.
 Haas succeeded as bishop when Pope John Paul accepted Vonderach's resignation on 22 May 1990.
 A group of about 7,000 Catholics attempted to deny Haas entry into the cathedral when he took possession of the see on 17 June 1990, and he entered by a back entrance.
 These tensions were never resolved, and Haas never succeeded in reconciling the diocese to his appointment.
 At times some cantons, including Grisons and Zurich, withheld their financial contributions from the diocese.

-In 1991, he made a series of controversial decisions regarding the local theological college, St Luzi Seminary, wanting only candidates for the priesthood to study there.
+In 1991, Haas made a series of controversial decisions regarding the local theological college, St Luzi Seminary, allowing only candidates for the priesthood to study there.
 He replaced the rector and dismissed all students who were not in formation for the priesthood.
 In response the Synodal Council of the Roman Catholic corporation of the Canton of Zurich cut its funding to the diocese.

 In March 1995, the president of the Synodal Council Eugen Baumgartner said: "We have been waiting for a long time for the removal of Wolfgang Haas.
 I simply cannot understand it any more and ask myself how long must we wait for a decision from Rome.
 If ever there were a bishop who could not unite his diocese, it is Wolfgang Haas."
+In 1996, Bishop Paul Vollmar, an auxiliary in Chur, said that no resolution of Chur's problems was possible "until we have a change in bishop" and the Swiss Bishops Conference endorsed that view.

 Late in his tenure in Chur, Haas appointed three vicars general for the diocese over the objections of the 14 deans of the diocese, puzzling the Vatican by sidelining his auxiliary bishops.